weng1102/reading_app/curriculum/7wordsentences.md

 Can you hear me in this noise?
 How much did you earn last month?
 They stopped us at the passport control.
-I have to practise this all day.
+I have to practice this all day.
 Can you smell this smoke or something?
 What do you think of this problem?
 Do you know who her clerk is?